Chris Chandler (American football): 1988–1996

-Chandler was taken in the 3rd round of the draft by the Indianapolis Colts.
+Chandler was taken in the third round of the 1988 NFL Draft by the Indianapolis Colts, who added him to a roster with Jack Trudeau and Gary Hogeboom as the quarterback room.
+Chandler made spot appearances in two of the first three games of the season before being tapped to start Week 4 against the Miami Dolphins.
+He went 10-of-18 for 110 yards with an interception but the Colts won 15-13.
+Chandler started the remaining twelve games of the regular season, with the Colts going 9-4; Chandler threw for 1,619 yards with eight touchdowns and twelve interceptions and a 67.2 passer rating while having just one game with more than 200 yards.
+Chander started the first three games of the 1989 season but did not play a single snap afterwards due to a knee injury suffered against Atlanta that knocked him out for the year; he threw two touchdowns to three interceptions on 537 passing yards combined for a 1-2 start.
 The Colts deemed Chandler expendable due to his poor play, and the fact that they selected Jeff George with the first overall choice in the 1990 draft.
 Chandler was traded to the Tampa Bay Buccaneers in 1990 for a 1st round draft choice that turned out to be the 2nd overall pick.
 The Colts also had the 1st pick the same year.
 The pick that they got for Chandler they used on Quentin Coryatt.
 Chandler was cut during the 1991 season.
 As a Buccaneer, he had an 0–6 record as a starter, threw for 5 touchdowns and 14 interceptions, and had a passer rating of 44.9.

 From 1992 to 1994 he played reasonably well as a starter and backup for the Phoenix Cardinals and the Los Angeles Rams.
 After joining the Houston Oilers in 1995, he would earn the starting job.
-His highlight with the team came on September 24, 1995 at Cincinnati.
+His highlight with the team came on September 24, 1995, at Cincinnati.
 In the Oilers' 38–28 victory Chandler threw for 352 yards and 4 touchdowns, and earned a perfect passer rating of 158.3 after completing 23 of 26 passes.
 However, late in 1996, Jeff Fisher decided that Steve McNair was ready to start, and Chandler was traded to the Atlanta Falcons for a fourth-round draft choice.